 The bike shops have anything from little kids bikes up to tandems bicycles.
 Do be wise, cycle up and down the road and check that your gears and brakes work.
 I speak from experience as I may have once done a whole ride stuck in one gear, hills and all.
 If we’re going in a group we try and spread out and give all the shops a bit of business.

 If you’re travelling with little ones you can get a bike seat too.
 We always take our own cycle helmets with us.
 Not to be a pessimist but I once had three mountain biking guys wipe out just behind me when a large palm leaf tumbled onto the road and blocked their path.
 Also if you’re bringing your own bike there is a bike wash, just as you come back into the village, with a jet wash.
+Watch out for the wild boars as you cycle, they’re often in the undergrowth at the side of the road.

 Tip: Ask for bike basket to put your bag and map in.